Communicating Deadlines

 In addition to my supply shop, I have a shop that requires a longer processing time.
 For this shop, it is important that my customers know that as of today (yep, 12/8), new orders will likely not arrive prior to Christmas.
 It’s kind of sad, goodness knows sales are a good thing, but this is about serving my customers and keeping their expectations in line with my abilities.

-Despite well set-up shipping profiles indicating an estimated arrival time, there are always late orders and customers asking if I can’t rush them their desired item.
-I can’t and I hate that I have to say no.
+Despite a well set-up shipping profile, indicating an estimated arrival time, there are always late orders and customers asking if I can’t rush their desired item.
+I can’t, and I really don’t like having to say no.

-The specifics below are predominantly for an Etsy shop, but the overall concept applies to all online shops.
+While the specifics below are predominantly for an Etsy shop, the overall concept applies to all online shops.
+Click on each item below for more depth.

 How to find it: “Shop Manager” to “Settings” to “Information and Appearance” scroll down to “Message to Buyers”.

-“We include this message on receipt pages and in the email buyers receive when they purchase from your shop.”
 Sounds good!
-Unfortunately if the customer has been shopping on Etsy a lot, there is a possibility that they don’t pay much attention to these.
+Unfortunately if the customer has been shopping on Etsy a lot, there is a possibility that they don’t pay much attention to either of these.

 There are a few places to post your notice that customers “should” see.